gabops/ansible-role-repo-percona/README.md

 | --- | --- | --- |
 | percona_repository_version | latest | The version of the package for installing the repo. |

+> This role also provides the possibility of overwriting any variable in the **vars/** directory.
+You **never should do it**.
+This feature only exists for covering any unexpected scenario you might find.
+For doing it, just declare the variable/variables without the double underscore on your group_vars, host_vars, command line etc as you would do for a variable in defaults/.

 Dependencies
 ------------